vincentbarr/vincentbarr.github.com/_posts/2011-12-10-peter-thiel-future.md

 ---
 layout: post
-title: "Peter Thiel on the Future
+title: "Peter Thiel on the Future"
 category: essais
 excerpt: Peter Thiel's take on a few interesting topics.
 ---